Apple Music: 2021

+2022

+On May 17, 2022, Apple Music announced Apple Music Live, a new concert series that kicked off with Harry Styles live from New York on May 20.

+On June 24, 2022, Apple Music increased the price of its student plan, available for eligible college students, from $4.99 to $5.99 per month in the U.S. It represented the first price increase for any plan since Apple Music's launch in the country.
+Similar price increases also occurred to student plans in the U.K. and Canada at the same time.

 On September 22, 2022, Apple announced that it has signed a multi-year deal with the NFL to have Apple Music become the main sponsor of the Super Bowl halftime show beginning with Super Bowl LVII.

+On October 12, 2022, Apple Music became available for the Xbox One and Xbox Series X/S.

+On October 24, 2022, Apple announced it was to increase pricing of standard Apple Music subscriptions (along with Apple TV+ and Apple One) in many regions.
+The Individual plan increased $1 to $10.99/month, the Family plan increased $2 to $16.99/month, and the Annual plan for individuals increased $10 to $109/year.

 With the release of iOS 16.2 on December 13, 2022, Apple introduced the "Apple Music Sing" karaoke feature, which introduces real-time lyrics and on supported devices a new slider which allows for the volume of vocals to be adjusted independently from a track's instrumentals on supported songs.

+2024

-Apple is partnering with Bharti Airtel to provide its music and video streaming services to the telecom company's premium clients in India from 2024 at no cost.
+Apple partnered with Bharti Airtel to provide its music and video streaming services to the telecom company's premium clients in India from 2024 at no cost.

 In February 2024, Djay added support for DJing with tracks from Apple Music on MacOS, Windows, Android, iPad, iPhone, and Vision Pro.
 In March 2025, Apple announced "DJ with Apple Music", expanding compatibility with DJ software to Rekordbox, Serato, and Engine DJ and adding support for some stand-alone DJ hardware from AlphaTheta (OMNIS-DUO and XDJ-AZ), Denon, and Numark.
 However, stem mixing functionality is disabled with streaming music.

+2025

+As of August 2025, Apple Music had 94 million subscribers.

+In 2025, Apple Music added a music transfer tool that allows users to import playlists from other services such as Spotify and YouTube Music, in partnership with the third-party service SongShift.